facebook/flipper/docs/getting-started.md

 ## Ready for takeoff

 Finally, you need to add plugins to your Flipper client.
-See [Network Plugin](network-plugin.md) and [Layout Inspector Plugin](layout-plugin.md) for information on how to add them.
+Above we have only added the Layout Inspector plugin to get you started.
+See [Network Plugin](network-plugin.md) and [Layout Inspector Plugin](layout-plugin.md) for information on how to add them, and also enable Litho or ComponentKit support.
+You can check the sample apps in the [GitHub repo](https://github.com/facebook/flipper) for examples of integrating other plugins.